Published on 07 May 2025

 Coaches, physiotherapists, and sports medical teams are increasingly incorporating menstrual cycle tracking to enhance athlete performance and minimise injury risks.

-If you're recovering from a sporting injury and need private Physiotherapy treatment, our experienced and compassionate team can help with your recovery, supporting you in maintaining your independence.
+If you're recovering from a sporting injury and need private Physiotherapy treatment, our experienced and compassionate team can help.

 During your initial consultation, our Senior Physiotherapist will take the time to talk to you about your condition, carry out a thorough physical examination and discuss your goals for recovery.

-If you’re struggling with frequent heavy painful periods that affect your ability to exercise and go about your daily activities, we offer a range of gynaecology treatments.
-You can book to see a female health specialist at our comfortable and discreet private hospital in the heart of the Wealden countryside, by contacting our Private Patient Team via Livechat, by completing our online enquiry form or by calling us on 01580 363158.
+Book a consultation at our comfortable and discreet private hospital in the heart of the Wealden countryside by contacting our Private Patient Team via Livechat, by completing our online enquiry form or by calling us on 01580 363158.